RUMvision/snippets/README.md

-## JavaScript snippets
+## JavaScript Snippets
-Over here you can find JavaScript snippets related Core Web Vitals, individual metrics, debugging et cetera.
+Here you can find JavaScript snippets related to Core Web Vitals, individual metrics, and more.
 These snippets can be used in your browser's DevTools.

-### Browser support
+### Browser Support
-Do note that some metrics are Chromium-only, meaning that it is recommended to use a Chromium browser.
+Note that some metrics are exclusive to Chromium browsers, so using a Chromium browser is recommended.

 ### Changes
-Core Web Vitals keeps evolving, which means that snippets and how they are used might change as well over time.
-Within this section, you will find the latest versions while new snippets might be added in the future as well.
+Core Web Vitals is continually evolving, which means the snippets and their usage might also change over time.
+This section includes the latest versions, and new snippets may be added in the future.